RhetTbull/osxphotos/README.md

 ** Extended Attributes **

-Some options (currently '--finder-tag-template' and '--finder-tag-keywords') write additional metadata to extended attributes in the file.
+Some options (currently '--finder-tag-template', '--finder-tag-keywords', '-xattr-template') write additional metadata to extended attributes in the file.
 These options will only work if the destination filesystem supports extended attributes (most do).
 For example, --finder-tag-keyword writes all keywords (including any specified by '--keyword-template' or other options) to Finder tags that are searchable in Spotlight using the syntax: 'tag:tagname'.
-For example, if you have images with keyword "Travel" then using '--finder-tag-keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
+For example, if you have images with keyword "Travel" then using '--finder- tag-keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
 Finder tags are written to the 'com.apple.metadata:_kMDItemUserTags' extended attribute.
 Unlike EXIF metadata, extended attributes do not modify the actual file.
 Most cloud storage services do not synch extended attributes.
 Dropbox does sync them and any changes to a file's extended attributes will cause Dropbox to re-sync the files.

+The following attributes may be used with '--xattr-template':

+authors        The author, or authors, of the contents of the file.
+A list
+               of strings. (com.apple.metadata:kMDItemAuthors)
+comment        A comment related to the file.
+This differs from the Finder
+               comment, kMDItemFinderComment.
+A string.
+               (com.apple.metadata:kMDItemComment)
+copyright      The copyright owner of the file contents.
+A string.
+               (com.apple.metadata:kMDItemCopyright)
+description    A description of the content of the resource.
+The
+               description may include an abstract, table of contents, reference to a graphical representation of content or a free- text account of the content.
+A string.
+               (com.apple.metadata:kMDItemDescription)
+findercomment  Finder comments for this file.
+A string.
+               (com.apple.metadata:kMDItemFinderComment)
+headline       A publishable entry providing a synopsis of the contents of
+               the file.
+A string. (com.apple.metadata:kMDItemHeadline) keywords       Keywords associated with this file.
+For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
+A list of strings. (com.apple.metadata:kMDItemKeywords)

+For additional information on extended attributes see: https://developer.apple .com/documentation/coreservices/file_metadata/mditem/common_metadata_attribute _keys

 ** Templating System **